 Understand Your Target Audience

-Radio is probably the first thing most drivers turn on after the ignition.
+Radio is probably the first thing most drivers turn on after the ignition!
 Unlike other advertising platforms, it boasts of the exclusive advantage of being accessible while steering one’s way through the traffic!
-Contrary to social media or search engines that target the cyber literate crowd, this medium boasts of an unparalleled appeal across the economic strata.
+In contrary to social networks or search engines that target the cyber literate crowd, this medium’s boasts of an unparalleled appeal across the economic strata.
 What is ironic about this broadcast medium is that a listener gets a ‘one-on-one’ feeling which in turns fosters a direct connect.
 Each Radio station has its own segment of patrons and specific audience it targets.
 It is one thing to understand the listener demographics, it’s totally another to know and relate to them and have their attention for the 30 secs of your ‘spot’ time!

 Explore Associated Avenues to Increase Customer Base